bluelhf/pithos/README.md

 Returns a [Download Success](#download-success) object.
 The client should then resolve the URL if it is relative, and download the file from the resolved URL using the `GET` method.

+The client may specify, in query parameters, a MIME type for the download link using the `type_hint` query parameter.
+It may additionally specify a file extension using the `ext_hint` query parameter.
+The file extension is limited to 32 characters, and it must consist of at least one group of a dot followed by one or more alphanumeric characters, that is to say, it must match the regular expression `/(\.\p{IsAlphanumeric}+)+/` and be at most of length 32.

+Pithos _may_ use these hints to influence the `Content-Type` and `Content-Disposition` headers that the resource at the [Download Success](#download-success) object's URL will be served with.
+For example, it is the case for Pithos' locally stored files that if a valid MIME type is declared as `type_hint` without an `ext_hint`, then the file will have `Content-Type: <type_hint>; Content-Disposition: inline;`.
+If a valid `ext_hint` is declared, it will instead have `Content-Disposition: attachment; filename="<uuid><ext_hint>"`.

 If the file does not exist, this endpoint will still succeed, but the request to the resolved URL will respond with a <kbd>404 Not Found</kbd> error.

 ## Object Reference